Home Health Care

 Most people will automatically be enrolled in Parts A and B when they turn 65.

 Medicare is not intended to be used to cover long-term care, either in-home or a facility.
-They will not cover for24-hour care, meals or personal care that is not connected with nursing care.
+They will not cover around-the-clock care, meals or personal care that is not connected with nursing care.

 Medicare will typically cover for 4-10 hours a week of skilled nursing care and home health aide services.
 There is a limit of 8 hours a day and 28 hours a week.